Ayodhya Ram Mandir

 “Ram is the faith of India, Ram is the foundation of India.
 Ram is the idea of India, Ram is the law of India… Ram is the prestige of India, Ram is the glory of India…Ram is the leader and Ram is the policy.
 Ram is eternal…When Ram is honoured, its effect does not last for years or centuries, its effect is for thousands of years,” PM Modi said.

-If one is not part of the Hindutva movement, looking at Modi’s speech absent a knowledge of the New Way and India’s role in Earth’s destiny [2], it is easy to understand the consternation.
+Absent either an identification with the Hindutva movement or a knowledge of the New Way and India’s role as embodying the soul of our Earth [2], it is easy to understand the consternation.
+However, we must look deeper.

 The article, having been written in 2001, was well before the election of Narendra Modi (2014).
 Thea Sees that the RSS will continue to play a significant role in moving India into what she calls the ‘inalterable Pulse of Destiny’.
 Thea begins with Sri Aurobindo writing about his vision of India’s future and destiny.
 She alludes to the cosmological support of this destiny, about which she has extensively written (see footnote 2), tying it in with the founding of the RSS.